Code-Institute-Submissions/dev-timm-space-ride/README.md

 | Footer | Click on Facebook icon | Opens Facebook's website in new tab | Pass

 ### Unfixed Bugs
-Currently there is no visible error message when a user wants to submit the registration form without selecting one of the radio options first.
-As the radio buttons were customized this usualy a default browser behaviour has been affected.
-Unfortunatily there was no time to dig deeper into this issue.
+On Chrome there is currently no visible error message when a user wants to submit the registration form without selecting one of the radio options first.
+As the radio buttons were customized, this usually a default browser behaviour has been affected.
+Unfortunately there was no time to dig deeper into this issue.

+Although the input field with the number of attendees in the registration form functions as expected, on Safari browser this behaviour is slightly different.
+Instead of having the first option preselected, the field requires an input and shows an error message if nothing is selected.

 ## Deployment
 ### Deploying the website to GitHub Pages: